Preparing For Brain Surgery

-Look, it It started when I was 37.
-So that we don’t go back to year zero and I bore everybody.
+Look, it started when I was 37.
+So that we don’t go back to year zero and bore everybody.

 And 37 What happened was I was just a regular guy, my dad was dead.
 My two kids were about 12 and 16.
-Then my, my wife was doing her thing.
+Then, my wife was doing her thing.
 We we were working, we were busy, I had a business, and I had a property maintenance company.
 So I was doing, you know, six days a week I was doing I don’t know 12, 13, 14, 15 hours a day, whatever I needed to do.
 I was going through a lot of stress delivering the work and I wasn’t necessarily eating well, and iI wasn’t really doing much to look after myself.

-Other than going to the gym and running and you know, sort of half heartedly doing physical exercise.
+Other than going to the gym and running and you know, sort of half-heartedly doing physical exercise.
 And I just woke up one morning and I had a numb sensation in my toe.
 And that that was day one, you know that that was when it started.
-But you wouldn’t have thought that a numb toe becomes a seven year long so far, you know, journey towards recovery and overcoming stroke.
+But you wouldn’t have thought that a numb toe becomes a seven-year-long so far, you know, the journey toward recovery and overcoming stroke.

 Waking Up With A Numb Toe as a Stroke Symptom

 So after you’d woken up with this numb toe in your foot What was your Did you just think I’ve got cramp or I’ve got you know, I’ve slept awkwardly or what kind of happened was it because most guys would wake up with a numb foot and just sort, I’ve just slept awkwardly on my foot or something like that is a guy thing to do, isn’t it you just don’t come off, it just hurts.